umati/Showcase/Readme.md

 ## What is umati - the universal machine technology interface

-To learn more about the umati initative, please visit [https://umati.org](https://umati.org)
+To learn more about the umati initiative, please visit [https://umati.org](https://umati.org)

 ---